MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/login/quickstart.md

 ### Best practice

 Use an anonymous login to create new players with zero friction.
 After a tutorial phase, gently encourage players to link your preferred choice of recoverable credentials to their account.

-If you're using a third-party authentication system, retrieve the appropriate Token from that service (via API calls or SDK functions), then call the appropriate PlayFab API to link the player's account from that service to their PlayFab account: [LinkFacebookAccount](xref:titleid.playfabapi.com.client.accountmanagement.linkfacebookaccount), [LinkGameCenterAccount](xref:titleid.playfabapi.com.client.accountmanagement.linkgamecenteraccount), [LinkGoogleAccount](xref:titleid.playfabapi.com.client.accountmanagement.linkgoogleaccount), [LinkKongregate](xref:titleid.playfabapi.com.client.accountmanagement.linkkongregate), [LinkSteamAccount](xref:titleid.playfabapi.com.client.accountmanagement.linksteamaccount), [LinkTwitch](xref:titleid.playfabapi.com.client.accountmanagement.linktwitch), [LinkWindowsHello](xref:titleid.playfabapi.com.client.accountmanagement.linkwindowshello).
+If you're using a third-party authentication system, retrieve the appropriate token from that service (via API calls or SDK functions), then call the appropriate PlayFab API to link the player's account from that service to their PlayFab account: [LinkFacebookAccount](xref:titleid.playfabapi.com.client.accountmanagement.linkfacebookaccount), [LinkGameCenterAccount](xref:titleid.playfabapi.com.client.accountmanagement.linkgamecenteraccount), [LinkGoogleAccount](xref:titleid.playfabapi.com.client.accountmanagement.linkgoogleaccount), [LinkKongregate](xref:titleid.playfabapi.com.client.accountmanagement.linkkongregate), [LinkSteamAccount](xref:titleid.playfabapi.com.client.accountmanagement.linksteamaccount), [LinkTwitch](xref:titleid.playfabapi.com.client.accountmanagement.linktwitch), [LinkWindowsHello](xref:titleid.playfabapi.com.client.accountmanagement.linkwindowshello).

 ### Best practice